John E. Burke PTO Bylaws Effective September 2018-2019

 Section 3 – Meetings:

 Regular meetings shall be held monthly with a 15 day advance notice given regarding date and time, to be determined by the board.
 Special meetings may be called by any two board members, with 24 hour notice.
+In the event a monthly meeting is cancelled, that meeting can be rescheduled with no less than 7 days’ notice; unless a special meeting is required.

 Article VII – Committees: